AnaMoskvina/Guess-My-Number/README.md

 # Guess-My-Number
-Studying project on JS course (design, HTML and CSS provided by @Jonas Schmedtmann)
+Studying project on JS course (design, HTML and CSS provided by Jonas Schmedtmann)